mozilla/socorro-docs/docs/glossary.rst

 historically a point of confusion and it is preferred that the term OS or Client OS be used instead.

-**ProcessedDumpStorage**: the disk location where the output files of the minidump_stackwalk program are stored.
+:ref:`processeddumpstorage-chapter`: the disk location where the output files of the minidump_stackwalk program are stored.
 The actual files are stored with a .jsonz extension.